 However, in comparison to other structures, the costs of a GmbH & Co KG are generally higher.
 In order to establish a GmbH & Co KG, a GmbH has to be set up first.
 This causes additional costs for the notarisation and the payment of the initial contribution of the GmbH.
 Also, the partnership expenses are higher since yearly tax returns have to be filed for both the GmbH & Co KG and for the GmbH.
-Furthermore, the financial statements for both the GmbH & Co KG and for the GmbH have to be published, which engenders further costs.
+Furthermore, the financial statements for both the GmbH & Co KG and for the Co KG and for the GmbH have to be published, which engenders further costs.